 Engage in professional activities outside the workplace

 Professionals outside the organization may fill a void and prove to be equally helpful and supportive, whether or not mentor relationships develop in your workplace.
-Extending yourself in the community through professional associations or community organizations (including professional LGBTQIA associations) can help you expand your network and allow you interact with professionals outside the organization that you trust.
+Extending yourself in the community through professional associations or community organizations (including professional LGBTQIA associations) can help you expand your network and allow you to interact with professionals outside the organization that you trust.

 Do I plan to transition on the job?